Pablo-Rotaeta/Voicetopiano/README.md

 ## Usage

-0. Use download_iowa_piano.py script to download the corpus and convert it to the right format (WAV).
+1. Use download_iowa_piano.py to download the corpus and convert it to WAV.
-1. Place your speech file at `target/speech.wav`
+2. Place your speech file at target/speech.wav
-2. Place piano note WAVs in `corpus/piano/` (Make sure the right output from the Step 0. is in the right folder).
+3. Place piano note WAVs in corpus/piano/
-3. Run:
+4. Run:
 ```bash
 python speech_to_piano.py
 ```

-Output is saved as `speech_as_piano.wav` in the same directory.
+Output files:
+- speech_as_piano.wav
+- speech_plus_piano.wav

+On every run, a high-resolution pitch contour plot is displayed, showing:
+- Raw CREPE pitch (10 ms resolution)
+- Smoothed pitch contour
+- Highlighted speech 5–95% pitch range

-**Subsequent runs** load the corpus from cache and complete much faster.
-Delete `corpus_cache_features.npz` and `corpus_cache_audio.pkl` only if you change the corpus.
+Subsequent runs load the corpus from cache and complete much faster.
+Delete corpus_cache_features.npz and corpus_cache_audio.pkl only if you change the corpus.

 ---